apostrophecms/apostrophe-rich-text-permalinks/README.md

 }
 ```

-This is particularly useful, if you're including something like `apostrophe-file` as a `join` option.
+This is particularly useful if you're including something like `apostrophe-file` as a `join` option.

 ## Changing the label and buttons